Conference Week RRR2017 - Renewable Resources from Wet and Rewetted Peatlands

-In the light of the great potential of peatland rewetting for climate change mitigation, innovative land use concepts for wet peatlands are crucial.
-The first RRR conference on the utilisation of wetland plants (paludiculture) was hold in 2013 in Greifswald.
-The partners in the Greifswald Mire Centre invited 2017 to continue this dialogue and to use RRR conference week as a platform for exchange.
+Given the great potential of peatland rewetting for climate change mitigation, innovative land use concepts for wet peatlands are crucial.
+The first RRR conference on the utilisation of wetland plants (paludiculture) was held in 2013 in Greifswald.
+The partners in the Greifswald Mire Centre were invited in 2017 to continue this dialogue and to use RRR conference week as a platform for exchange.

-This finale statement is an outcome of the second international conference on the utilisation of wetland plants “Renewable resources from wet and rewetted peatlands” (RRR2017).
+This final statement is an outcome of the second international conference on the utilisation of wetland plants “Renewable Resources from Wet and Rewetted Peatlands” (RRR2017).

 Concluding statement of the RRR2017 conference (pdf | 0.5 MB)

-In September 2017, the Greifswald Mire Centre was hosting a conference week on paludiculture.
-It did include a national conference “Paludiculture in Germany”, excursions, an international conference on paludiculture and an international workshop on Sphagnum farming.
+In September 2017, the Greifswald Mire Centre hosted a conference week on paludiculture.
+It included a national conference “Paludiculture in Germany”, excursions, an international conference on paludiculture and an international workshop on Sphagnum farming.

 Sept.
 25th 2017

 Venue: Northern Germany

 Language: German and English

 Sept.
 27th-28th 2017

 Sept.
 29th-30th 2017